som-shahlab/ehrshot-benchmark/README.md

 - `ehrshot-benchmark/`
   - `EHRSHOT_ASSETS/`
-    - `database/`
+    - `femr/`
       - *We provide this asset from Redivis, which contains deidentified EHR data as a [FEMR](https://github.com/som-shahlab/ehrshot-femr) extract.*
-    - `labels/`
+    - `benchmark/`
-      - *We provide this asset from Redivis, which contains labels and few-shot samples for all our tasks.*
+      - *We provide this asset from Redivis, which contains labels + few-shot samples for all our tasks.*
+    - `features/`
+      - *We provide this asset from Redivis, which contains preprocessed count + CLMBR-based featurizations.*
     - `models/`
-      - *We provide this asset from Redivis, which contains our pretrained foundation model for EHRs.*
+      - *We provide this asset from Redivis, which contains the weights of our pretrained foundation model (CLMBR).*
+    - `results/`
+      - *We provide this asset from Redivis, which contains raw results from our running of our benchmark on the baseline models.*
+    - `figures/`
+      - *We provide this asset from Redivis, which contains figures summarizing the expected results of running our benchmark.*
-    - `splits.csv`
+    - `splits/`
       - *We provide this asset from Redivis, which determine which patient corresponds to which split.*
   - `ehrshot/`
     - *We provide the scripts to run the benchmark here*